-Information needed to a logon (username, domain name and password) can be provided by the RDP terminal.
+Information required for logon (username, domain name and password) can be provided by the RDP terminal.
 This saves manually entering this information at every login.

-This feature must be enabled at the RDP server level (by default an automatic password is not processed by the server).
+This feature must be enabled at the RDP server level (by default an automatic password is not accepted by the server).